Adaptive Catalyst for Smooth Convex Optimization

-Note that the problem~\eqref{new_problem} \ag{is} an ordinary problem of smooth convex optimization.
-Then the complexity of solving the problem~\eqref{new_problem} up to the accuracy $\varepsilon$ with respect to the function using the Fast Gradient Method \ag{(FGM)} \ag{\cite{nesterov2018lectures}} can be estimated as follows $O\left( \sqrt{\frac{LR^2}{\varepsilon}} \right)$. \ag{The `complexity' means here the number of oracle calls.
-Each oracle call means calculation of $\nabla f_L(x)= L(x - y_L(x))$, where $y_L(x)$ is the exact solution of the auxiliary problem $\min\limits_{y \in Q}F_{L,x}(y)$.}
+Note that the problem~\eqref{new_problem} is an ordinary problem of smooth convex optimization.
+Then the complexity of solving the problem~\eqref{new_problem} up to the accuracy $\varepsilon$ with respect to the function using the Fast Gradient Method (FGM) \citep{nesterov2018lectures} can be estimated as follows $O\left( \sqrt{\tfrac{LR^2}{\varepsilon}} \right)$.
+The `complexity' means here the number of oracle calls.
+Each oracle call means calculation of $\nabla f_L(x)= L(x - y_L(x))$, where $y_L(x)$ is the exact solution of the auxiliary problem $\min\limits_{y \in \gav{\R^n}}F_{L,x}(y)$.

-Note that the smaller the value of the parameter $L$ we choose, \ag{the smaller is the number of oracle calls (outer iterations)}.
-However, \ag{at the same time} this increases the complexity of solving the auxiliary problem at each iteration. \ag{At the end of this brief introduction to standard accelerated proximal point methods, let us describe the step of ordinary (proximal) gradient descent (for more details see \cite{parikh2014proximal})}
+Note that the smaller the value of the parameter $L$ we choose, the smaller is the number of oracle calls (outer iterations).
+However, at the same time, this increases the complexity of solving the auxiliary problem at each iteration.